 Things hidden in Smoo Cave would want to be pretty waterproof as its inner chambers are flooded, having been formed by the action of a small, fast-flowing stream, the Allt Smoo; this plunges into the caves from above, dropping down a waterfall into a sinkhole.

 The outer chamber, by contrast, was formed as a sea cave and this makes Smoo Cave unique within the UK: all other British caves were formed by one of those processes or the other — either freshwater erosion or wave action — whereas Smoo Cave is a two-in-one affair.

 While Smoo Cave looks like a screamingly obvious place in which to hide things, it has been used for nefarious purposes.
-What the above photo doesn’t show is that it’s at the end of a narrow inlet — a tidal gorge named Geodha Smoo — and thus pretty much invisible from a ship off the coast.
+What the above photo doesn’t show is that it’s at the end of a narrow inlet — a tidal gorge named Geodha Smoo — and thus pretty much invisible to a customs cutter off the coast.

 Smoo Cave was also traditionally said to be the abode of the Devil, which is just the sort of story you’d spread if you wanted ‘honest god-fearing folk’ to keep the hell away.
 This made it a perfect spot for the area’s most feared highwayman, assassin and general thug, Domhnull MacMhurchaidh, to dump the bodies of his victims.
 Also known by the anglicised name Donald McMurdo, he was a henchman of local landowner Sir Donald Mackay of Farr, 14th chief of the Clan Mackay.

 McMurdo is said to have murdered at least eighteen people, disposing of their mortal remains by dropping them into the sinkhole through which the Allt Smoo plunges, confident that anyone who might find them in Smoo Cave would be themselves up to no good and/or said to be in league with the Devil just for being there.